 The Ministry of Education has partnered with SaskTel's I Am Stronger initiative to stop the activities of bullying and cyber-bullying.
 This is done through awareness and education around cyber safety, the effects of bullying, and supporting youth-led initiatives.

 Resources are available to support:

-Leadership opportunities are available for youth to influence positive social change in their schools, communities, and online through small grants of up to $1,000 each for youth-led initiatives to address bullying and promote healthy relationships.
+The Ministry of Education’s 2016-17 Student First Anti-Bullying Forum, Our School Includes Everyone, focuses on positive and supportive school climates and student mental well-being.
+The forum launch is February 6th and activities may be scheduled at different times until the end of the school year.
+Leadership opportunities are available for youth to influence positive social change in their schools, communities and online through small grants of up to $1,000 each for youth-led initiatives to address bullying and promote healthy relationships.

 In Saskatchewan, the Comprehensive School Community Health approach addresses health and safety issues of children and youth.
 This approach engages schools, families, and community partners to improve student achievement and well-being.